tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 Start up your local web server or simply open the `index.html` from your file system into the web browser.
 If you have provided the proper `<link>` element for CSS, the HTML we created in `script.js` will render on the page with the exact DOM structure that was setup while binding the HTML elements.
 I gave the page a bit more styling within the [stylesheet](https://github.com/tannerdolby/intro-browser-js/blob/master/style.css) if you want to view the code.
 You could apply the same styles as those present in the CSS file by using JavaScript and `element.style.attributeNode = ""`, this will take a bit longer but again is great practice.

-<h3 id="live-demo" class="dir-link">Check out the live demo {% directlink "live-demo" %}</h3>
+<h2 id="live-demo" class="dir-link">Check out the live demo {% directlink "live-demo" %}</h2>

 It's always nice to see the outcome after someone shows a bunch of code, so below is a screen shot of the demo page we've built in this article.
-With a link to the live demo page as well.
+Here's a link to <a href="{{ demo_link }}">the live demo</a>.

-<a href="{{ demo_link }}">Link to the demo...</a>

 <picture>
     <source